SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 # Exercise 04 - Retrieving and parsing JSON output

-At the end of this exercise, you'll know how to get the btp CLI to give you a more predictable and machine-readable output, which is especially helpful for combining the use of the btp CLI into automation and other scripts.
+At the end of this exercise, you'll know how to get the btp CLI to give you a more predictable and machine-readable output, which is especially helpful for building the use of the btp CLI into automation and other scripts.

 We'll retrieve information about the regions in which subaccounts can be created.